Blackwolf Run Meadow Valleys: The Most Underrated Course at Kohler

-After a beautiful (and difficult) round at The Bull in the morning, I made the 5 minute drive over to Blackwolf Run.
+After a beautiful (and difficult) round at The Bull at Pinehurst Farms in the morning, I made the 5-minute drive over to Blackwolf Run.
 I’d be playing the River Course the next day, but I was pretty excited to play Meadow Valleys as I’d heard numerous times that it was the hidden gem of the Kohler Courses.

 I was skeptical but excited to find out.

 Blackwolf Run was originally one 18-hole championship course when it opened in 1988, and was voted Best New Public Course by Golf Digest.

 9 holes were added in 1989, and the final 9 was added in 1990.

 The original championship course was made up of holes 10-18 of Meadow Valleys and 1-4 and 14-18 of the River Course.
 This routing is still used for major tournaments, such as the US Women’s Open in both 1998 and 2012 – although it played 500 yards longer in 2012.

 This would be my first Pete Dye course and I was extremely excited to get out there.
 I’d heard about how much fun his courses can be and some of the specific design traits of his, so I knew I’d be in for a treat.

 For whatever reason they were starting us off on the 10th hole, and this would be my first round playing by myself.
 You never know how people are going to react when they get paired with a single on an expensive course.

 In this case, the two guys I was paired with elected not to play with me, putting me in the weird situation of being in front of them and behind a foursome.
 It was about 6 holes before that foursome became a fivesome.

 We played from the green tees which measured a manageable 6450 yards.